cewpur/reCAPTCHA/README.md

 On successful completion, the challenge response string will be passed to the solved closure.

 ## Usage
-The captcha screeen (`UIViewController`) is presented modally as it will require considerable screen estate for the challenge.
+The captcha screen (`UIViewController`) is presented modally as it will require considerable screen estate for the challenge.
 It can be instantiated like so:

 ```Swift
 let controller = RecaptchaController(siteKey: siteKey, url: url, backgroundColor: .white,